samuelgbrown/BikeLights_Arduino/README.md

     4. **Design** a "location test" pattern on the Arduino device to send.
 A good test of the actual position is setting only a single pixel at a time to be active.

-# Adapting for your own bike
+# Adapting for Your Own Bike
 BikeLights was custom made for my bike wheel (a Specialized 28" wheel [700x32c]), but it should be possible to adapt to your own needs.
 To adapt to your own bike, consider changing the following:
 * The mounting system
     * This will likely be the most difficult part.